bemc22/bemc22.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I hold a B.S. and MSc. in Systems Engineering from the Universidad Industrial de Santander (UIS) in Bucaramanga, Colombia, and am currently pursuing a PhD in Computer Science at the same institution.
-My research at UIS focuses on imaging inverse problems, mathematical optimization, and deep learning applications.
-My research interests include inverse problems, mathematical optimization, and deep learning.
+I hold a B.S. and M.Sc. in Systems Engineering from the Universidad Industrial de Santander (UIS) in Bucaramanga, Colombia, and am currently pursuing a Ph.D. in Computer Science at the same institution.
+My research at UIS focuses on self-supervised techniques for imaging inverse problems involving linear and non-linear forward operators.
+I am also an active contributor to <a href='https://deepinv.github.io/deepinv/'>DeepInverse</a>, an open-source library for solving inverse problems with deep learning.